MarkGhebrial/sdnc/www/content/_index.md

 ## Lazy Uncles' Nerf Club

 LUNC is the largest club in SoCal.
-They host monthly games at parks in the Riverside/ Redlands area.
+They host monthly games at parks in the Riverside/Redlands area.
 Their games are very casual and tend to attract families and children.

 The LUNC Facebook group is the best way to keep track of their events.